 What is Sabril?

 Sabril (vigabatrin) is an anti-epileptic medicine, also called an anticonvulsant.

 Sabril is used in combination with other medications to treat complex partial seizures in adults and children who are at least 10 years old.
-The powder form is used to treat infantile spasms in babies and children between the ages of 1 month and 2 years.
+The powder for oral solution is used to treat infantile spasms in babies and children between the ages of 1 month and 2 years.

 To be sure Sabril is not causing harmful effects on your vision, you will need a thorough eye exam before you start taking the medication and then every 3 months during treatment, even if your vision seems normal.
-If you ever stop taking vigabatrin, you may still need to have eye exams every 3 to 6 months after your treatment ends.
+If you ever stop taking this medicine, you may still need to have eye exams every 3 to 6 months after your treatment ends.
 Do not miss any follow-up visits to your doctor.

 Before taking this medicine